MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.

+# Week 4 : 8 months left !!
+Last week we had our first English session .
+It was good .
+The instructor divided us into teams of 2 , each team gave a presentation about a topic and she gave us little time to prepare which was challenging and exciting.

+In addition to that , we took a 4-day course about communication skills .
+It was terrific !
+The instructor literally pushed me out of my comfort zone .
+I raised my hand, answered questions, shared my opinion many times.
+We did lots of presentations without having much time to prepare.
+The course itself was very very informative.
+I loved it so much and I loved the instructor.
+I hope she gives us other courses in the upcoming 8 months .

+One of the most amazing things we did in that course is the debates.
+In my daily life, I usually avoid debates even the trivial ones.
+During my debate, I felt uncomfortable.It was really frightening seeing the opposite team taking notes while I'm speaking to reply to what I had said.
+But I feel proud that I did something totally against of who I am.
+I hope to repeat the debates experience again.

+On the last day of the week, we had a funday to meet people from other tracks .
+It was a wonderful day, we played, ate, sang and LAUGHED A LOT.

 # Week 3 :
 Last week, we finished **intro to programming using C** course.
 I think it is my first time to truly understand what pointers are and apply on the concept.
 I learned so much from this course.